 Could the Coronavirus be Saving Lives?

-With air pollution responsible for more than seven million deaths worldwide each year, a natural question to ask is: are air quality improvements saving more lives than the new coronavirus is taking?
+With air pollution responsible for more than seven million deaths worldwide each year, a natural question to ask is: did air quality improvements save more lives than the new coronavirus took at the beginning of 2020?

 First of all, we are not minimizing the seriousness of the coronavirus outbreak.
 The virus has taken the lives of thousands of people around the world and caused serious damage to our economy and society.
 However, it does provide an interesting perspective on the issue of air pollution and other environmental crises.